ddijkshoorn/Boundary-Layer-Program/README.md

 NB for the non-ideal gas simulations the licensed program FluidProp [5] is required to run the simulations.
 After having acquired FluidProp, copy the following files to the MAIN-folder: ‘InitFluidProp.m’ and ‘Cleanup_FluidProp.m’.

-*Table 1: List of structures and variables used in the MATLAB program.*
+*Table 1: List of structures and variables used in the MATLAB program.
+NB The calculation method of the most important boundary layer characteristics has been kept the same for the purpose of verification with the FORTRAN program.*
 | Structure   | Variable           | Description                                                                                                |
 | :---        | :---               | :---                                                                                                       |
 | BLC         |                    | BL Characteristics: contains all (calculated Boundary Layer Characteristics (properties)                   |